 Dates and Location

-This seminar is for teachers of the blind, blindness professionals, and developers.
+This event is designed for teachers of the blind and blindness professionals.

 - Depends on a Socratic method of teaching